chrisbroski/supportyourlocal/README.md

 ### Tests

-Songs
+Songs partially done.
+The rest, not at all

 ### Known Bugs

 * Select boxes not persisting after 400
 * Deletion can cause invalid state
+* Updates don't persist after 400

-## Features for next next version
+## Features for next next versions

 Add list to side of update (single) edit pages too, if width sufficient (otherwise hide)

-I think it's time to add notifications to gigs and releases.
+I think it's time to add browser notifications to gigs and releases.

+Force vertical (with manifest file)

+All https

+Bought yourlocal.band!
+Switch to this.

+Get local features working with member cities.
+"Check in" on mobile when at open mics, etc.

+Add venmo/etc. pay information.

+Central Site

+Hometown for members?

+#### Setup Agreement:

+1. Do not libel or harrass other bands or their fandom.
+2. Make your city locations accurate and non-spammy.